george-labs/george-backend-hiring/docs/assumptions.md

 I will assume average word length for empty input file is 0.0 characters.

 ## Iteration 7
-Flags are case insensitive, e.g., "-INDEX" and "-index" are considered the same flag.
+Flags are case-insensitive, e.g., "-INDEX" and "-index" are considered the same flag.
+I will assume the index is printed in ascending alphabetical order (regular is going before capital).